Kafū, aged forty-one.

 The sky cleared, but the wind did not abate.

-In the morning, telephone company workers came and installed the telephone.
+In the morning, telephone bureau workmen came and installed the telephone.

 February 7th.

-The owner of Shunyōdō came and requested to have my humble verses printed via woodblock for sale.
+The master of Shunyōdō came and requested to have my clumsy verses made into woodblock prints and sold.

 February 8th.